ctmrbio/estimate_seq_depth_notebooks/REPORT.rst

 basis of the metagenome simulation was a handmade microbial community, represented by whole genome sequences.
 To produce a somewhat realistic situation, some whole genome sequences were present in multiple copies, to simulate a relatively larger presence of those specific species.
+The microbial composition profile of each sample type was designed based on previous 16S results of similar samples.

-**PLACEHOLDER, more text needed**
+..
+TODO: more text needed here?

 Simulated metagenome sequencing data
 ------------------------------------
 Metagenome sequencing data was simulated using `BBMap`_'s ``reformat.sh``, using ``samplereadstarget=N`` with ``N={10000000,1000000,100000,10000}``, to
-produce simulated paired end metagenome sequences, with somewhat realistic error profiles.
+produce simulated paired-end metagenome sequences, with somewhat realistic error profiles.
 Each "reference metagenome" was randomly sampled three times to produce three technical replicates of each sample type.
 The code for the metagenome simulation is available in the Nextflow workflow file